jlfaucher/executor5-bulk/incubator/hostemu/readme.txt

 Other commands may be added later.

-Currently the HostEmu subcommand environment is only available for Linux but Windows and other *nix systems will probably be added in the future.

 To include and use the HostEmu subcommand environment you must place a ooRexx directive in your script.
 The following shows how to accomplish this.